What is Signal? How does it work?

 What is a “Flow”?

-When a flow is complete, it will start picking up data for each event in that account within about a minute.
+- After a Flow is complete, it will start picking up data for each event in that account within about a minute.

-The minute’s delay is because Signal runs independently from Certain Platform.
+- The minute’s delay exists because Signal runs independently from Certain Platform.

 The Flow List